 Does Sleep Position Influence Mattress Topper Lifespan?

-If you’re sleeping in a sideways position all the time, then other parts and surfaces of your memory foam mattress topper would be completely unbothered by your weight and pressure.
+If you’re always sleeping in a sideways position, then your weight and pressure would completely unbothered other parts and surfaces of your memory foam mattress topper.

 The pressure of front and back positions covers more surface area than side sleepers, but the weight and pressure are evenly distributed in a large surface area.